 Jonathan: I came here to protect my family; and just as my blow was about to connect I realized that you too have a family; a father, mother, brothers and sisters.
 I did not wish to bring your parents sadness by taking their son away from them.

 - Fifty years later, the murderer and thief known as Robert E.O.
 Speedwagon becomes a well-mannered, kind-hearted old multimillionaire and philanthropist who tirelessly contributes to medical research and bettering the lives of his fellow human beings.
 Not to mention that the foundation named after him constantly helps the Joestar family in their fights against the arc's respective villains.

 - When the life-force of Jonathan's Sunlight Yellow Overdrive restored Bruford's humanity, the once-more Proud Warrior acknowledged Jonathan as "a friend from another time", passing his sword "Luck" onto him, and crumbled peacefully into ash without hate for the world.

-- In a rather sad and twisted way, the ending to Phantom Blood showed that even Dio is capable of love; however distorted by his childhood abuse his views on it may be.
+- In a rather sad and twisted way, the ending to Phantom Blood showed that even Dio is capable of love, even if it's distorted by the childhood abuse he's suffered through.

 Stardust Crusaders (including the OVA)